 How to Get There

 Mino City is accessible by train.
 From Gifu Station take the JR Takayama Line to Mino-Ota Station.
-Change to the Nagawagawa Line for Minoshi Station.
+Change to the Nagaragawa Railway for Minoshi Station.
 The trip takes a little over an hour.

 Art and crafts

 Mino has long been synonymous with Mino washi, a traditional style of paper produced in the area since the eighth century.
 In 2014 UNESCO recognized the paper and its production method as an intangible cultural heritage.

 On the weekend before Sports Day (the second Monday of October), Mino devotes itself to an impressive international arts festival.
 Akari art, the technique of shining light through Mino washi, is the highlight.
 During the festival, the whole town is illuminated by approximately 400 pieces of Akari art.